Complete Essay Writing Guide for International Students

 If you are an international student and English is not your first language, academic writing may take extra practice.
 Learn how to write an essay for your US university classes.

-A male international student sits in front of a laptop in a university library and writes essay notes on a notepad.
+A male international student studies how to write an essay and essay writing while sitting in front of a laptop in a university library.

 For many international students, learning how to write an essay is essential to a successful college career in the US.
 (You may be required to write an essay when applying to college, too.)
 There are many types of essays and, when it comes to essay writing, there is more than one way to share your ideas and communicate well.